 Historically, GGLRR has placed ~250 Labs a year!
 We often had 10-20 dogs ready to adopt on any given day, and typically 3-5 newly-available Labs each week.
 However, during this COVID-19 pandemic, we have experienced a significant decrease in Labs coming into our program along with an increased demand to adopt rescued Labs.
 This has resulted in a lower number of Labs up for adoption at any given time.

 Most of the Labrador Retrievers who need our assistance in finding a new home are black; males far out-number the females.
 We occasionally get puppies but they are placed very quickly and are often Lab mixes.
 Many Labs come to us when they just reach adolescence, and the current owners have been unwilling or unable to provide the requisite socialization, obedience training, and exercise that young Labs need.

 Many of our Rescued Labs are between 2 and 8 years of age.
 We also often have some Senior Citizen Labs in need of a loving new home.
 Yellow and Chocolate Female Labs are the most frequently requested by potential new families.
 We see few of these types of Labs.
 If this is the type of dog you are interested in adopting, you will need to be more patient and willing to wait longer.
 As you can appreciate, GGLRR has no control over the next phone call and Lab that will need a new home.

-We have posted a few "happy ending" stories from our adoptive families who were so thrilled with Golden Gate Labrador Retriever Rescue (GGLRR) that they took the time to write a letter for our website.
+In our newsletters, we regularly post "happy ending" success stories from our adoptive families who were so thrilled with Golden Gate Labrador Retriever Rescue (GGLRR) that they took the time to write a letter for our website.
 Feel free to express your appreciation to the many volunteers at GGLRR helping with your Lab adoption.
-If you want to share your story with other prospective adopters, just send it to our web/email manager.
+If you want to share your story with other prospective adopters, just send it to email@example.com.